rockthejvm/rockthejvm-site/src/content/articles/organizing-services-with-zio-and-zlayers.md

 object ZLayerPlayground extends zio.App {
   override def run(args: List[String]): ZIO[zio.ZEnv, Nothing, ExitCode] =
     UserEmailer
-      .notify(User("Daniel", "daniel@rockthejvm.com"), "Welcome to Rock the JVM!") // the specification of the action .provideLayer(UserEmailer.live) // plugging in a real layer/implementation to run on .exitCode // trigger the effect
+      .notify(User("Daniel", "daniel@rockthejvm.com"), "Welcome to Rock the JVM") // the specification of the action .provideLayer(UserEmailer.live) // plugging in a real layer/implementation to run on .exitCode // trigger the effect
 }